stitchlang/stitch/README.md

 > NOTE: Say a line starts with `$foo`, if foo is a string, then it's expanded and it's interpreted as a program.
 If it's function (like $echo), then it's interpreted as that builtin function.

-> IDEA: maybe a script or a line should be able to change their special symbol from `$` to something else?
+> IDEA: maybe a script or line should be able to change their special symbol from `$` to something else?
 For example, you could have something like this `$->! !echo your balance is $1.25`.

 ## Sample